PrefectHQ/prefect/docs/concepts/task-runners.md

     in scripts must be guarded with `if __name__ == "__main__":` or you will encounter warnings and errors.

-If you don't provide the `address` of a Dask scheduler, a temporary local cluster will be created automatically.
+If you don't provide the `address` of a Dask scheduler, Prefect creates a temporary local cluster automatically.
 The number of workers used is based on the number of cores on your machine.
-The default should provide a mix of processes and threads that should work well for most workloads.
-If you want to specify this explicitly, you can pass `n_workers` or `threads_per_worker` to `cluster_kwargs`.
+The default provides a mix of processes and threads that should work well for most workloads.
+If you want to specify this explicitly, you can pass values for `n_workers` or `threads_per_worker` to `cluster_kwargs`.

 ```python
 # Use 4 worker processes, each with 2 threads